 4) The world’s oldest formal university was in India.

 Dating back to 700 BCE, the university of Taxila was the world’s oldest formal university.
 Once upon a time, students from all over the world came to study there.
-Taxila is said to have great influence over the Hindu culture and the Sanskrit language.
+Taxila has greatly influenced Hindu culture and the Sanskrit language.
 Notable alumni of Taxila are Chanakya the great teacher, Charaka, the ayurvedic healer and Panini, the renowned grammarian.
 It is a World Heritage Site since 1980.

 5) Another important historical facts about India is that the popular game of snakes and ladders is from India.

-A 13th-century poet saint Gyandev is believed to have invented the game and it was originally called ‘Mokshapat’.
+Gyandev, a 13th-century poet-saint allegedly invented the game.
+And its original name was ‘Mokshapat’.
 It was first introduced to children to teach them lessons about morality.
 The ladders signified all the good deeds that we do and the snakes signified the evil deeds.
 The good deeds took us higher to Moksha (salvation) and the evil ones resulted in us being reborn as a lower life form.